 How to get a chocolate flavour in your beers.

-It’s April Fools Month so let’s look at one of the fastest ways to ruin a good beer – by adding extra ingredients not in the recipe!
+Let’s look at one of the fastest ways to ruin a good beer – by adding extra ingredients not in the recipe!
 Yep, adding extra elements to your beer is risky business and can lead to infection, fermentation issues, and simply bad tasting beer.
 If done correctly though it can open up a whole world of options to you and can take your brewing to the next level.
-Over the next few weeks we’ll look at how to add different flavours to your beer using extra additives and ingredients.
-This week we’ll be looking at one of the most coveted flavours: chocolate.
+This time we’ll be looking at one of the most coveted flavours: chocolate.

 1. Fake it.

 This is definitely the most common solution.
 Most so-called ‘chocolate stouts’ don’t have any chocolate content in them at all, instead the brewer has simply used chocolate malt.
 Chocolate malt is simply a roasted malt – it doesn’t contain any actual chocolate!
 Used cleverly, however, chocolate malt can imitate the bitterness and sweetness found in actual chocolate.
 Chocolate malt is also great for imparting a dark colour on beers.
 If you haven’t experimented with dark beer styles and are considering making a ‘chocolate beer’ you should start out simple with chocolate malts.

 The easiest way to get a chocolate flavour into your beer (aside from using chocolate malts) is to add pure cocoa powder to your beer.
 For extract, BIAB, and All-Grain Brewers the process is simple – just add the cocoa powder in the last 10-15mins of your boil.
 The problem with this method is that it doesn’t really taste like chocolate – it tastes like cocoa.
 This might be fine if you’re looking for the bitter taste that cocoa imparts but for a more realistic chocolate flavour try method 3….

 3. Cacao Nibs